Chapter 19.122 RCW

 Excavator and facility operator duties before excavation.

-(b) If boundary marking required by (a) of this subsection is infeasible, an excavator must communicate directly with affected facility operators to ensure that the boundary of the excavation area is accurately identified.
+(b) If boundary marking required by (a) of this subsection is infeasible, an excavator must provide notice electronically to a one-number locator service.

 (3) Upon receipt of the notice provided for in subsection (1) of this section, a facility operator must, with respect to: